yuvalmGS/gigaspaces-wiki-jekyll/xap97/how-to-set-gigaspaces-over-a-firewall.markdown

 - Basic configuration: GigaSpaces cluster (GSM and GSCs) running behind the firewall, with clients connecting through the firewall.
 Multicast traffic is allowed behind the firewall and unicast-only traffic comes from the clients through the firewall.

+{% note %}
-   {% lampon %} **Basic configuration, suitable for most scenarios, requires mandatory setting of the following properties** (these system property settings are described below):
+**Basic configuration, suitable for most scenarios, requires mandatory setting of the following properties** (these system property settings are described below):
     - `com.gs.multicast.discoveryPort`
     - `com.gigaspaces.start.httpPort`
     - `com.gs.transport_protocol.lrmi.bind-port`
     - `com.sun.jini.reggie.initialUnicastDiscoveryPort`.
+{%endnote%}

 - Same topology as above: All cluster components and clients communicate over **unicast only.
 Multicast traffic is prohibited**.
 - The firewall divides GigaSpaces cluster into zones.
 Some components (GSCs, GSM) are running in one firewall zone, while the rest of the components are running in another firewall zone/s.
 Only unicast traffic is allowed between firewall zones.